PierreTanZY/Pygame-testing/1/README.md

 When writing, debugging, and deciphering my code, there was a stark difference in between the readability between the two files - Despite them both having the same amount of lines, test1.py came off as chaotic and cryptic whereas test2.py read as structured and orderly.

 Update,
 Added test3.py, in this iteration I have added music and sound toggle buttons in the end game screen.
-Fit with a feedback animations and the use of sprite classes and event loops to call the appropiate functions.
-Made without any help or tutorial!
+Fit with feedback animations and the use of sprite classes and event loops to call the appropiate functions.
+Made without any help or tutorials!
 Just the docs.